vijaylondhe/DevOps-Projects/Project-10:Use-Ansible-to-Deploy-WebApplication-Stack/README.md

 #### 4.7 Create Playbook for Memcached

-- Create playbook file `memcache.yml`
+- Create playbook file `memcache.yml` inside the the `provision-stack` directory.
 - This playbook includes
   - Install memcached package
   - Start the memcached service